-You may have trouble holding your urine.
-This may be due to a weak muscle around the urethra.
+If you have trouble holding your urine, it may be due to a weak muscle around the urethra.
 This muscle is called the sphincter.
-Urethral implants are one method to help treat a weak sphincter.
-A bulking agent is implanted (injected) into your urethra.
+Urethral implants are one method to help treat stress incontinence due to a weak sphincter.
+A bulking agent is implanted (injected) into the walls of your urethra.
 This may help close the sphincter.
 It can help restore most or all of your control over urine flow.
 This procedure is often done in the hospital.
+There are no incisions, cuts, or stitches needed with this procedure.
 You will likely go home the same day.

-You will be given medication (anesthesia) to keep you from feeling pain.
+You will be given medicine (anesthesia) to keep you from feeling pain.
 This may be one or more of the following:

 Local anesthesia to numb your urethra and bladder.